decorator-factory/typing-tips/docs/tutorial/0-start-here/index.md

     This is a "variable annotation" as opposed to a parameter annotation or return type annotation.

+Classes that can be parameterized using the square-bracket syntax are called _generic classes_.
+You can define your own generic classes, which will be covered in a later chapter.

 ### If you just don't care